overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

  <a href="https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html" target="_blank" rel="noopener noreferrer">Spring Profiles</a> are used to configure the Song Server for running in various environments.
 With Spring profiles, you can customize settings based on your specific deployment scenario.
 For instance, you can enforce strict security measures in production while relaxing them in test deployments.

-For Songs configuration, you will need to specify the active profiles within your enviroment variables file (`.env`).
+For Songs configuration, specify the active profiles within your environment variables file (`.env`).
 Descriptions of the profiles available to Song are provided here.
-Depending on the type of configuration, some profiles are required to run and some are optional.
+Depending on the type of configuration, some profiles are required to run, and some are optional.

 # Secure Profile

 To interact with Song, an application must provide authentication and authorization.
-This can be done by using an API Key from an authorized user with the appropriate permissions or by enabling application-to-application authorization following the OAuth 2.0 protocol.
+This can be done using an API Key from an authorized user with the appropriate permissions or by enabling application-to-application authorization following the OAuth 2.0 protocol.

 The `secure` profile: